 Check Tire Pressures on Your Riding Lawn Mower

-Remove Your Riding Mower Deck to Gain Access to Top and Underside of Deck
+Remove Your Riding Mower Deck to Gain Access to the Top and Underside of the Deck

 To fully access the components on top of your mower deck or on the bottom of your mower deck, you will most likely have to remove your mower deck.
 Refer to your owner’s manual for instructions on your model riding mower.

-Remove Dirt and Debris from Top of Deck
+Remove Dirt and Debris from the Top of the Deck

 If you have belt covers on your mower deck, remove them so you have full access to your belt and pulleys.
 Clean the top of your deck removing debris that is stuck under your pulleys and brackets.